vargen2/addonmanager/README.md

 # Addonmanager

 World of Warcraft addon manager.
 Desktop application for W10.
 Built with Java11, JavaFX.
 Application reads html and parses it.
-Development stopped for now.
 Mostly did the program for fun and get some more experience with java, file-io and http.

+## Status

+    **Development stopped**

-I'm porting it to c# uwp application (private repo)
+I'm porting it to c# UWP application (private repo) UWP app can be installed from https://www.microsoft.com/store/productId/9NXD1GMVB3ZH

-### Run
+## Run

 For now use
 ```